eyongtecg001/E-Commerce-Database-System/README.md

 ## 📂 SQL Script Files

 All necessary SQL script files for setting up the database, stored procedures, triggers, views, and other components are included in the repository.
-Navigate to the `/scripts` folder to find:

 - `setup.sql`: Initial schema and table creation
 - `insert_data.sql`: Sample data for categories, customers, and products
 - `security.sql`: Login and user management